 On 26-28 February 2019, the IIJ convened a workshop under the auspices of the IIJ Returning Foreign Terrorist Fighters Initiative, and with support from the United States, focused on Criminal Justice Responses to Returning or Repatriated Foreign Terrorist Fighters (FTFs) and their Accompanying Family Members in Valletta, Malta.
-The workshop brought together more than fifty practitioners, including judges, prosecutors, investigators, prison officials, and rehabilitation and reintegration specialists from Algeria, Canada, Cameroon, Chad, Djibouti, France, Germany, Jordan, Kazakhstan, Kyrgyzstan, Kenya, Kosovo, Malaysia, Mali, Mauritania, Morocco, the Netherlands, Niger, Nigeria, Tunisia, the United Kingdom, the United States, Uzbekistan, and several multilateral and international organizations.
+The workshop brought together more than fifty practitioners, including judges, prosecutors, investigators, prison officials, and rehabilitation and reintegration specialists from Algeria, Bosnia and Herzegovina, Cameroon, Chad, Djibouti, France, Germany, Jordan, Kazakhstan, Kyrgyzstan, Kenya, Kosovo, Northern Macedonia, Malaysia, Mali, Mauritania, Morocco, the Netherlands, Niger, Nigeria, Tunisia, the United Kingdom, the United States, Uzbekistan, and several multilateral and international organizations.

 The workshop focused on practical approaches to assessing, investigating, prosecuting, adjudicating, rehabilitating, and reintegrating returning FTFs and their accompanying family members and, in so doing, support implementation of the Global Counterterrorism Forum (GCTF) Good Practices on Addressing the Challenge of Returning Families of Foreign Terrorist Fighters (endorsed by GCTF Ministers in September 2018).
 The workshop also drew on good practices articulated in other GCTF framework documents, such as The Hague-Marrakech Memorandum on Good Practices for a More Effective Response to the FTF Phenomenon and the Addendum focusing on returning FTFs, the Rome Memorandum on Good Practices for Rehabilitation and Reintegration of Violent Extremist Offenders and the Addendum on legal frameworks, as well as the Neuchâtel Memorandum on Good Practices for Juvenile Justice in a Counterterrorism Context.